PM Imran launches Pak's first-ever National Security Policy; focuses on flagging economy instead of military capabilities | Politics

 The report, quoting Yusuf, said the policy places the Jammu and Kashmir issue as the core of the bilateral relationship.

-Earlier, after the approval of the policy, Yusuf said that the policy had been in the making since 2014 and all stakeholders were taken on board before its finalization, adding that it would be updated after every five years.

-The NSP 2022-2026 was last month approved by the Cabinet as well as by the National Security Committee.
-It articulates a citizen-centric framework, placing economic security at its core and seeking a secure and economically resilient Pakistan.

-The original version of the policy will remain classified, but a public version of the document has been released.
-The main themes are national cohesion, securing an economic future, defence and territorial integrity, internal security, foreign policy in a changing world, and human security.
+The main themes are national cohesion, securing an economic future, defence and territorial integrity, internal security, foreign policy in a changing world and human security.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)